colkeaz/LAB-ACT-3/README.md

 ---
 ### **How to Run the Program** (di ko knows ilalagay)
-Prerequisites:

-Python 3.x installed on your system

-Basic understanding of Python (to modify or extend the code if needed)

-Running the Program:

-Save the code to a file with .py extension (e.g., game_characters.py)

-Open a terminal/command prompt and navigate to the directory containing the file

-Run the program using the command: python game_characters.py

-Program Options:
+**Program Options:**

-Option 1: Showcase Characters - Displays detailed stats for all character classes
+⚙ Option 1: Showcase Characters - Displays detailed stats for all character classes

-Option 2: Simulate Battle - Runs a sequence of character actions simulating a battle
+⚙ Option 2: Simulate Battle - Runs a sequence of character actions simulating a battle

-Option 3: Exit - Terminates the program
+⚙ Option 3: Exit - Terminates the program

 ---
 ### **🔔 Acknowledgement**